amanravi-squareops/road-to-devops/M6-WebApp2Tier/Setting_up_Infrastructure.md

-# Module 6 - Setting up infrastructure for 2Tier web application using Wordpress and MySql database
+# Module 6 - Setting up infrastructure for a 2-tier web application using Wordpress and the MySQL database
-While configuring this setup there are multiple steps involved
+While configuring this setup, there are multiple steps involved.
 # Table of content:
 - [2-Tier Highly Available WordPress Deployment](#2-tier-highly-available-wordpress-deployment)
   - [1.
 Create an AWS Account](#1-create-an-aws-account)